Particular/AwsLoanBrokerShowcase/README.md

 docker compose up --build -d
 ```

+> [!TIP]
+> Once the project is running, check out the [Things to try](#things-to-try) section.

 The above command will build all projects, build container images, deploy them to the local Docker registry, and start them.
 The Docker Compose command will also run and configure all the additional infrastructural containers.

 To stop the running solution and remove all deployed containers.
 Using a command prompt, execute the following command: